-Our specialist school educates blind and partially sighted children with significant learning difficulties and disabilities.
+Our specialist school educates blind and partially sighted children with significant learning difficulties and disabilities up to the age of 14 years.
+Children under the age of five can attend our early years class on a full or part-time basis.

-Many of the children at RNIB Sunshine House School have other needs as well as a visual impairment, including:
+Many children at RNIB Sunshine House School have other needs as well as a vision impairment, including:

 We know it’s important that a child's development continues outside of the school day, so we work closely with families.
 For example we: